POSTS TAGGED: Google Wallet

-Posted November 21, 2013 By: Will Verduzco
+Posted November 21, 2013 at 04:30 pm by Will Verduzco

 One of the most highly anticipated user-facing features in Android 4.4 KitKat is NFC Host Card Emulation.
 What makes this important is that up until very recently, only devices with NFC Secure Element hardware could access the tap-to-pay functionality in Google Wallet.
 Host Card Emulation lifts this requirement by emulating the ISO/IEC 7816-based smart cards that use the contactless ISO/IEC 14443-4 (ISO-DEP) protocol for transmission.
 This allows any device running Android 4.4 KitKat (with a US SIM card) to use Google Wallet’s tap-to-pay feature.